I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_itd_params.md

 ## Members

 `Channel`

 Specifies the channel number (channel 0 is the left channel; channel 1 is the right channel).

 `Delay`

 Specifies the time delay for this channel.
 The delay is expressed as an integer number of samples.

 `SmoothFrequency`

 Specifies the sample frequency of the audio stream.
 When changing to a new <b>TotalDryAttenuation</b> or <b>TotalWetAttenuation</b> value, the ITD algorithm needs this value to determine the number of samples over which to apply smoothing in order to complete the transition within some fixed time interval.
-For example, the ITD algorithm implemented by the <a href="audio.kernel_mode_wdm_audio_components#kmixer_system_driver#kmixer_system_driver">KMixer system driver</a> uses a transition time interval of roughly 1/8 second.
+For example, the ITD algorithm implemented by the <a href="https://msdn.microsoft.com/827997e2-6f07-4635-ac35-4ad026b82eae">KMixer system driver</a> uses a transition time interval of roughly 1/8 second.

 `TotalDryAttenuation`

 Specifies the attenuation factor for the "dry" signal (the original signal before applying a low-pass filter to produce a muffled effect).
 For more information, see the following Remarks section.

 `TotalWetAttenuation`

 Specifies the attenuation factor for the "wet" signal (the muffled signal after the low-pass filter is applied).
 For more information, see the following Remarks section.

 `VolSmoothScale`

 Specifies the ramp factor for scaling volume levels.
 For more information, see the following Remarks section.

 ## Remarks
 This structure is used by the <a href="..\ksmedia\ns-ksmedia-ksds3d_itd_params_msg.md">KSDS3D_ITD_PARAMS_MSG</a> structure, which the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537358">KSPROPERTY_ITD3D_PARAMS</a> property request uses to specify the ITD parameters for the left and right channels of a 3D audio stream.

 The <b>Delay</b> member specifies the amount by which the current channel delays the sound arriving from the source.
 The interaural time delay is the difference in delays between the two channels.